Ernest Hawkins (coach): East Texas State

-In 1957 Hawkins was hired by Jules V. Sikes as assistant head football coach at East Texas State University (now Texas A&M-Commerce).
+In 1957 Hawkins was hired by Jules V. Sikes as assistant head football coach at East Texas State.
 Hawkins was part of an assistant staff that helped Sikes lead the Lions to six winning seasons, three Lone Star Conference championships, two LSC second-place finishes, and the Tangerine Bowl victories in 1957 and 1958.
 Hawkins worked with Sikes to make the Lion offense incredibly potent by mixing in Sikes' T formation power running with Hawkins's penchant for throwing the Football.
 The combination gave the Lions great success during that time, winning conference and bowl championships and sending numerous players to the National Football League.

 In the Spring of 1964, Sikes died suddenly, and Hawkins was named successor shortly thereafter.
 The first two seasons saw the Lions go 2–7 and 4–5, but in only his third year Hawkins and Lions won the 1966 Lone Star Conference championship, his first of four.
 The Lions repeated as conference champions in 1969 and finished second place in 1968.
 At the end of the 1971 season, Hawkins had notched a record of 40–37–1 with two conference titles, one second-place finish, and four winning seasons.